SuffolkLITLab/docassemble-PovertyScale/README.md

 https://github.com/codeforamerica/fplapi exists but requires a dedicated server, and hasn't been updated in recent years.
-At Suffolk we are already maintaining this information; it's simple for us to maintain the API alongside it.
+At Suffolk we are already maintaining and consuming this information in multiple apps; it's simple for us to maintain the API alongside it.

+The intent is that you will run this on your own Docassemble server, but we may maintain a public endpoint at some point.
+If you run your own Docassemble server, this allows you have one source of truth for both use in Docassemble interviews (without the overhead of the REST call) and for use in any non-Docassemble webapps you may have.

+## Update frequency

+The Federal Poverty Guidelines are updated annually, but not usually published in the federal register until a month or so into a new year.
+We will try to closely track that update timeline.
+Pull requests with updated figures are welcome.

 ## Examples